gregsadetsky/checkintopus/README.md

 - copy `.env.example` to `.env` and fill out the appropriate values
 - create a local superuser using our own `python manage.py create_oauth_superuser <email> <username> <password>`
   - this is necessary instead of the usual `python manage.py createsuperuser` because our `User` model includes oauth & rfid card infos that "regular" django superusers wouldn't have by default...!
-- check [HOWTODEV.md](./docs/HOWTODEV.md) for more specific oauth/domain setup details
+- check [HOWTODEV.md](./docs/HOWTODEV.md) for more specific oauth/domain setup details!!

 ### huh